Akshansh2515/Mood-Sync/README.md

     - `noteStorage.dart`: The class for handling persistent storage of notes.
     - `editNotePage.dart`: The page for adding and editing notes.
     - `EmotionDetector.dart`: The class for detecting emotions in note content.
-    - `HomePage.dart`: The home page displaying the grid of notes.
+    - `HomePage.dart`: The home page displays the grid of notes.
     - `addnotepage.dart`: The page for adding and editing notes.
-    - `note_widget.dart`: A reusable widget for displaying individual notes.
+    - `note_widget.dart`: A reusable widget displaying individual notes.
 ## Usage

 ### Adding a Note

-1. Tap on the floating action button (`+`) on the home page.
+1. Tap on the home page's floating action button (`+`).
 2. Enter the title and content of the note.
 3. Tap the save button to save the note.